button

 Buttons with Icons

 Buttons can include icons using the icon-wc component.
-The button's flexbox layout automatically handles alignment.
+The button's inline-flex layout with gap: var(--size-xs) automatically handles alignment.

 Buttons work seamlessly within form elements.
+Group actions in a <footer class="actions end"> to right-align them.
 For enhanced form fields, see the form-field custom element.

 - Always include text: Buttons should have visible text.
 For icon-only buttons, add